 Pros and Cons of Light Dep Flower

 Light deprivation gives you the best of both indoor and outdoor growing without the full costs of either.
-It lets you use natural sunlight while still controlling light exposure to boost your crop yield.
-Below are the key benefits and downsides to know.
+It lets you use natural light while still managing exposure to boost your crop yield.
+Let's discuss the key benefits and downsides to know.

 Pros:

-More Eco-Friendly.
-Light dep setups use natural resources like sunlight instead of relying solely on artificial lighting.
-This lowers energy use and reduces overall environmental impact.
+- More Eco-Friendly.
+Natural sunlight does most of the work, which lowers energy use and reduces environmental impact.

 Cons: